 What is in-home streaming?

-Assuming a solid network connection, a decently-powerful host, and a client that can process high bitrate video signals, you can expect to stream up to a 4k resolution in HDR at high framerates and in 7.1 surround sound with very little delay.
+Assuming you have a solid network, a decently-powerful host machine, and a client device that can process high-resolution, high-framerate video feeds, you can expect to stream up in 4k HDR with 7.1 surround sound with surprisingly very little delay.

 What you'll need

-For the best possible experience, you'll first need a capable network.
-Ideally, both the host and the client should use a wired connection but you can get decent results on wifi if you have a quality network.
+For the best possible experience you'll first need a capable network.
+Both the host and the client should be on a wired connection but you can still get decent results if the client is using wifi as long as you have a quality network that can handle the throughput.

 You'll also need compatible hardware.
-The host machine needs to be powerful enough to encode the feed in realtime, and the client have the brunt to decode it.
+The host machine needs to be powerful enough to encode the video in realtime without significantly degrading performance, and the client needs to have the hardware that can decode that stream quickly.
 In general, the faster the devices, the less input delay you'll feel as it will cut down on processing time.

 Ideally, you want both devices to support AV1 or H.265 hardware decoding, though there are fallback encoders available should you be using older devices.